etalab/sirene/README.md

 ## TODO

-* provide a dump of a Redis database with default columns?
 * document the low-level API?
+* use [pipelines from Redis](https://pypi.python.org/pypi/redis/#pipelines) to speed up loads
 * use file streaming for CSV output (and iterators for the server - Falcon?)
 * move from Redis to PostrgeSQL given the size of the whole database
-* move from Sanic to Falcon/Flask?
+* move from Sanic to Falcon/Flask for adoption/maturity?

 Readme initiated with [OpenSourceTemplate](https://github.com/davidbgk/open-source-template/).